burrich/socket-chat/README.md

 # socket-chat
-A socket.io basic chat with express
+A socket.io basic chat with express and react.